Anil-matcha/Awesome-GPT-Store/README.md

 # Awesome GPT Store
-A curated list of specialized GPT chatbots designed to assist you in a variety of tasks, from technical questions to creative endeavors
+A curated list of specialized GPT chatbots designed to assist you in a variety of tasks, from technical questions to creative endeavors.
+To access the GPT Store Finder, visit the custom GPT containg all the updated data here https://chat.openai.com/g/g-JRQEmbuM9-gpt-store-finder

 ## Table of Contents
 - [Technical Assistance](#technical-assistance)